apache/trafficcontrol/docs/source/api/deliveryservices_id_routing.rst

 ``GET``
 =======
 Retrieves the aggregated routing percentages for a given :term:`Delivery Service`.
-This is accomplished by polling stats from all online Traffic Routers via the ``/crs/stats`` route.
+This is accomplished by polling stats from all online Traffic Routers via the :ref:`tr-api-crs-stats` route.

 :Auth.
 Required: Yes
 :Roles Required: None\ [#tenancy]_